lamkaiyi/RAG_with_Llama/README.md

 # RAG_with_Llama
-A simple demonstration of Retrieval Augmented Generation (RAG) pipeline constructed and evaluated using LlamaIndex.
+A simple demonstration of Retrieval Augmented Generation (RAG) pipeline constructed and evaluated using Llama2 models.

+The pipelines were constructed using both LlamaIndex and LangChain.

 # Motivations